JuliaGeophysics/MTGeophysics.jl/README.md

 # MTGeophysics
 Julia codes for magnetotelluric geophysics research and applications

+### 3D stochastic inversion codes for MT is coming soon in this repo ...

 This repository is under development, don't use it yet!
-But if you're don't like warnings here is what should work
+But if you don't like warnings here is what should work

 - create a new directory
 - start Julia